The Cyclades · Milos

 Adamas

-Smaller than it sounds, better than you'd expect — Milos has been a mining island since the Neolithic, around 7,000 BC (obsidian first, then sulphur, bentonite, perlite, still shipped today).
-The geology of the whole island lands once you've spent 40 minutes here.
+Smaller than it sounds and better than you'd expect.
+Milos has been a mining island since the Neolithic, around 7,000 BC (obsidian first, then sulphur, bentonite, perlite, still shipped today), and the geology of the whole island lands once you've spent 40 minutes here.
 Pair with a wet day.

 €3rainy-day pick